Revolt of the Comuneros (Paraguay): 1721-1725: Antequera's contested governorship

-Antequera rallied the Paraguayan militia in response, while Zavala sent his lieutenant governor Baltasar García Ros to marshall both Jesuit mission Indians, his own troops from Buenos Aires, and reinforcements from Villa Rica.
+Antequera rallied the Paraguayan militia in response, while Zavala sent his lieutenant governor Baltasar García Ros to marshal both Jesuit mission Indians, his own troops from Buenos Aires, and reinforcements from Villa Rica.
 Zavala had hoped a peaceful resolution might still be possible, but García Ros was not well received by the Paraguayans.
-He had briefly served as interim governor of Paraguay from 1706-1707, and was known to be a great supporter of the Jesuits.
+He had briefly served as interim governor of Paraguay from 1706 to 1707, and was known to be a great supporter of the Jesuits.
 He had worked with the Jesuit armies of mission Indians before in fighting the Portuguese, where the Jesuits gained his admiration with their support; he had also allegedly ignored a royal award of 300 mission Indians to the settlers in the encomienda while interim governor to please the Jesuits.
 Meanwhile, in Asunción, the Jesuits were run out of their college by a mob of citizens, and given 3 hours to leave by the cabildo.
 The armies exchanged hostile letters, and it seemed briefly that a show of force might persuade the other side to back down.
-However, on August 25, 1724, the Paraguayans misinterpreted Indians celebrating the feast of St. Luis as preparations for a military attack.
+On August 25, 1724, the Paraguayans misinterpreted Indians celebrating the feast of St. Luis as preparations for a military attack.
 The Paraguayans attacked the dancing and parading Indians, and won a complete victory with the element of surprise.
 Hundreds of Indians were killed, all of the arms, ammunition, and papers were taken, and the royal army was forced into full retreat.
 A band of citizens of Villa Rica who arrived late as reinforcements surrendered immediately, and saw their leader executed.
 The victory came unexpectedly cheap, as well; only five settlers were killed, and 20 wounded.
 150 captured mission Indians were distributed to the settlers in encomienda servitude.

 The Paraguayan's victory was fleeting, however.
 The new Viceroy of Peru, the Marquis of Castelfuerte, was a dedicated supporter of absolutist monarchy who was not about to allow disobedience to the lawful authorities to linger and spread.
 The Audencia of Charcas was sent a final warning that continuing to meddle in the Paraguayan affair would not be tolerated; perhaps frightened by both the new Viceroy's connections in Spain as well as Antequera's battle against the Spanish forces, the Audencia backed down and ceased to campaign on Antequera's behalf.
 A second expedition was organized by Zavala personally, with more forces, while the bishop of Asunción, who had never supported Antequera, implored the cabildo in the strongest of terms to back down and accept Zavala without a fight.
 The stronger force made it clear that continuing to struggle would be fruitless.
 Zavala additionally guaranteed that the Jesuit mission Indians would not enter the civil territory this time if the settlers submitted peacefully.
 Zavala made no mention of retribution or arrests, as well.
 The cabildo decided to submit to Zavala; Antequera fled to Charcas, where he was arrested.